 The Infant Jesus of Prague was brought to Prague from Spain in the mid-16th century.
 It was then gifted to the monastery at the Church of Our Lady Victorious in 1628 by Polyxena of Lobkowicz (a noble family who inhabited Lobkowicz Palace).

 The statue is dressed in royal robes that were once decorated with precious jewels given as gifts by worshippers.
 The most valuable jewel (since lost) was a copy of the Order of the Golden Fleece.
-The crown that adorns the Infant Jesus is a gift from Pope Benedict XVI, who crowned the Infant Jesus during his visit to Prague in 2009.
+The crown that adorns the statue is a gift from Pope Benedict XVI, who crowned the Infant Jesus of Prague during his visit to the city in 2009.

-The Infant Jesus blesses with his right hand, while in his left he holds a symbol of his rule over the world – an imperial orb topped with a cross.
+The Infant Jesus of Prague blesses with his right hand, while in his left he holds a symbol of his rule over the world - an imperial orb topped with a cross.

 -----------------------------------------------